GoogleCloudPlatform/community/tutorials/cloud-pubsub-drainer/index.md

 There are several components to the architecture:

 * Data ingest Cloud Pub/Sub topic: This is where events of interest are received.
-* Stackdriver alert, which consists of:
+* Stackdriver alert, which consists of the following:
     * Alerting policy watching metrics related to a subscription associated with the data ingest topic
     * Webhook notification channel that points to a Cloud Function
-* Cloud Pub/Sub topic, which durably records the alert incident relaying it to the `Archiver` function
+* Cloud Pub/Sub topic, which durably records the alert incident relaying it to the Archiver function
-* `Archiver` function, which uses streaming pull with Cloud Pub/Sub and streaming write to Cloud Storage to efficiently batch and move event data from Cloud Pub/Sub to Cloud Storage.
+* Archiver function, which uses streaming pull with Cloud Pub/Sub and streaming write to Cloud Storage to efficiently batch and move event data from Cloud Pub/Sub to Cloud Storage.

 ## Before you begin